eSR Frequently Asked Questions

 There is no cost to use eSR.
-Pay only the Chapter 7 bankruptcy filing fee.
+Pay only the Chapter 7 or Chapter 13 bankruptcy filing fee.

 9. What are the benefits of using eSR?

 eSR is free to use.
-You pay only the Chapter 7 bankruptcy filing fee. eSR has a guided, step-by-step process that allows you up to 45 days to complete your petition.
+You pay only the bankruptcy filing fee for the chapter you are filing under. eSR has a guided, step-by-step process that allows you up to 45 days to complete your petition.
 Your personal information is only accessible to you using a unique login and password assigned to you. eSR is accessible 24 hours a day from any Internet-enabled computer.
 There is no software to download or purchase.

 NOTE: If you are filing bankruptcy to delay or stop a foreclosure action on your home, it is very important for you to understand that the "Electronic Submission of a Bankruptcy Package" may delay the filing of your case for several days until the court receives the additional items required to complete your filing.